maorseg/Windows-Application-Driver/README.md

 https://www.automatetheplanet.com/automate-windows-desktop-apps-winappdriver

+# Installing and Running Windows Application Driver

+Installing and Running Windows Application Driver
+1) Download Windows Application Driver installer from https://github.com/Microsoft/WinAppDriver/releases

+2) Run the installer on a Windows 10 machine where your application under test is installed and will be tested

+3) Run WinAppDriver.exe from the installation directory (E.g. C:\Program Files (x86)\Windows Application Driver)

 # Enable Windows 10 Developer Mode
  Open Windows 10 Settings.
 Then navigate to Update & Settings.
 Click For Developers tab.
 Enable the Developer mode option.